Devoted wife and mother to three fur-kids and most recently, one tiny human.

 Much like humans, puppies lose teeth continually for several months, off and on.
 It’s often painful and uncomfortable.
-Most puppies have their full set of adult teeth by approximately 8 months.
-During this time puppies want to chew to alleviate the pain and to loosen their baby teeth.
+Most puppies have their full set of adult teeth by approximately eight months.
+During this time, puppies want to chew to alleviate the pain and to loosen their baby teeth.

 These liver cubes are sure to please any puppy or adult dog.
 They will keep your pup busy for at least a few minutes.
 They are cheap, healthy, and very easy to make.
 Bella absolutely loves them.

-Ice cubes are safe for puppies and dogs – my 4 year old Shepherd Mix loves them too.
+Ice cubes are safe for puppies and dogs.
+My four-year-old Shepherd mix loves them, too.

 Organ Meat Is Good For Dogs